mathandpencil/mathandpencil.github.io/_posts/2014-06-29-using-latent-dirichlet-allocation-to-categorize-my-twitter-feed.markdown

 I upload the results in CSV format to Google Drive and anyone can download the data [here](https://docs.google.com/spreadsheets/d/1iwvCYeEEOF-4BtLf7gKUAA638fyftdlcgETpZeRYcP8/edit?usp=sharing)

-If you are interested in this type of content, you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti)
+If you are interested in machine learning, math, and statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti) - I spend all day tweeting about it.

 If you need help with your data set, contact my firm at info@mathandpencil.com